rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Perform usability studies with beta consumers
 0. Train users/customers

+### PRODUCT 13 - Move things with actuators

+MAKE FOR SALE: Make things that move on a schedule or event of your choosing.

+0. Compare Pi vs. Arduino and others
+0. Calculate physics formulas for space, weight, and volume
+0. Conduct repetitive tests for safety
+0. "Animaltronics"

 ### PRODUCT 14 - Custom drone flights

+MAKE FOR SALE: A device that can move on its own, custom configured to your needs.

 0. Evaluate various drones (costs vs. advantages)
 0. Drone operation checkout